Curved origami and tangent developables

 Instructions for making a helix tangent developable.

-After attaching all your sticks, you should end up with a device like this:
+After attaching all your sticks, you end up with this device:

 A small piece of a helix, made in paper supported by popsicle sticks.
 It is bathed in sunlight, casting a circular shadow